spacedmonkey/custom-post-type-rss-feed/README.txt

 == Upgrade Notice ==

-The current version of Custom Post Type RSS Feed requires WordPress 3.1 or higher.
+The current version of Custom Post Type RSS feed requires WordPress 3.1 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.